mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _test_outcome:

-- ``outcome``: Optional array of one or more `collectionData`_ objects.
+- ``outcome``: Optional array of one or more `outcomeCollectionData`_ objects.
 Data that is expected to exist in collections after each test case is executed.

   The list of documents herein SHOULD be sorted ascendingly by the ``_id`` field to allow for deterministic comparisons.
 The procedure for asserting collection